 Guide and central elements of original purismus

-- Purism reduced the topic to the relationships of its geometric angles and shapes that were further emphasized by color in order to achieve a uniform effect.
-These "pure" forms were composed of their intrinsic qualities and lacked any representative importance.
-This infiltrated all aspects of the arts, including painting, design and architecture.
+Purism reduced the subject matter to the relationships of its geometric angles and forms, further emphasized by color to achieve a unified effect.
+These “pure” forms were composed of their intrinsic qualities and lacked any representational meaning.
+This permeated all aspects of the arts, including painting, design, and architecture.

 Purism in the modern interior - the magic of omission